Last Updated on

 After letting it sit for the winter, spring came, and we were excited to fire it up and get our swim season started early.
 It turned on and the lights started and everything seemed fine.
 Except, no heat was produced.
 We tried everything but couldn’t get the element to heat.
 After doing some research, we discovered that this is a very common problem with the SteamSun OrangeA heater.
 Although it seems very affordable at first glance, we think your money is better invested in a pool heater that will last through more than a single season.

 Hopefully, our reviews have already helped you find the pool heater which is right for you.
 Of course, you may still feel like you don’t have the information you need to make a well-informed decision, and that’s okay.
-This buyer’s guide is designed to help you understand pool heaters, inside and out, so that you can buy with full knowledge of what you’re getting and get the model which is right for you.
+This buyer’s guide is designed to help you understand pool heaters, inside and out, so that you can buy with full knowledge of what you’re getting and get the model that is right for you.
 We’ve also included a section on getting great value for your money, so if you’re looking to score a deal, make sure you check out this buyer’s guide.

 The great news is that there are a ton of options when it comes to buying pool heaters.
 One of the most common varieties is those powered by gas, which has a few subcategories of its own.